 As operations change after the state’s official full reopening on June 11, we strongly advise you to check individual websites for location-specific guest protocols and up-to-date information on ticketing.

 DuPage is a recreational playground, and at its core are the forest preserves.
 With numerous locations each with their own terrain and varying activities, create your list of must-see preserves and start taking in the beautiful landscapes, pathways and manicured gardens.
-With plenty of opportunities for exploration, your wallet will be happy as will your mind – we know how important nature remains to finding peace and balance now and after the pandemic.
+Your wallet will be happy as will your mind – we know how important nature remains to finding peace and balance.

 Explore 1.75 miles of brick paths, wood covered bridges, outdoor bronze sculptures and artwork, a child’s dream playground, and historic memorials.
 Spread out a blanket and enjoy a picnic under a shady tree while watching the activities along the Riverwalk.
 Birdwatch or lay on the cool green grass and relax with a good book.

 Explore the great outdoors at Ty Warner Park.
 Grab the tennis rackets and play a few matches.
 Play a game of volleyball in the sand court.
 Let the kids get some needed exercise on the giant playground.
 Enjoy a leisurely stroll on the walking path.
 Play some catch and practice batting on the baseball field.
 There are plenty of activities to experience at this park.